Rangers pound 6 homers, 12 extra-base hits, rout Twins 18-4

 Mendez (1-1) allowed three hits and one walk while striking out two in six scoreless innings.
 He was making his second major league start in a season when he was a combined 2-10 with the Rangers’ top three farm teams.

+Mazara hit four homers in the three-game series, at least one in each game.

+“My timing’s there,” he said.
+“I’m trying to take a good swing at the ball and something happened.”

-Twenty-three-year-old Gabriel Moya, 11 days older than Venezuelan countryman Mendez, made his first major league start after compiling a 3-0 record in 24 relief outings.
+Twenty-three-year-old Gabriel Moya, 11 days older than Venezuelan countryman Mendez, made his first major league start after compiling a 3-0 record in 24 relief outings for Minnesota

-Littell pitched into the sixth, when Robinson Chirinos homered to ignite the big inning.
-Shin-Soo Choo followed with a run-scoring double, Minnesota first baseman Chris Gimenez committed a two-run error and Nomar Mazara and Jurickson Profar homered.
+Robinson Chirinos homered against Zack Littell to ignite the big sixth inning.
+Shin-Soo Choo followed with a run-scoring double, Minnesota first baseman Chris Gimenez committed a two-run error and Mazara and Jurickson Profar homered.

 Profar’s homer came with Adrian Beltre on first after he was the third Ranger hit by a pitch, which led plate umpire Alan Porter to eject Matt Belisle.